 The development server does not cache application or session data; any changes you make are visible after refreshing the page.
-However when you modify the app/config/parameters.yml file or other things in app/config, you may need to clear the cache with php bin/console c:c --no-warmup.
+However when you modify the config/parameters.yml file or other things in config/, you may need to clear the cache with php bin/console c:c --no-warmup.